In case you’ve not been following the whole SSOTF story – this is the precis…

 The entries were fantastic; despite some pretty strict rules (entrants had to be 18 or under; songs had to be original in lyric AND melody; songs had to be about science) we got a pretty long shortlist which our judges whittled down to four winners.

-Jamie and Vincent joined us at Green Man, helping us write Lonely Space Pony, Go Fast! and Titanium Dioxide(among others) with a very talented group of young people.
-The workshop ran over three days of the festival, culminating on the final day with a performance of Lonely Space Pony by our young songwriters backed by Jamie, Vincent, science songwriter Johnny Berlinner and yours truly - swiftly followed by a live performance of The LHC Song by Vincent and Jamie.
+The winners joined us at Green Man, helping us write Lonely Space Pony, Go Fast! and Titanium Dioxide(among others) with a very talented group of young people.
+The workshop ran over three days of the festival, culminating on the final day with a performance of Lonely Space Pony by our young songwriters backed by science songwriter Johnny Berlinner and yours truly – swiftly followed by a live performance of The LHC Song.
 Barely a week after Tom Robinson played it on his 6Music show!

 Those winners who didn’t win Gold did win iTunes vouchers and beautiful one-off medals designed by Tuck Shop.